 "enchanted at first sight"

-Although the 1926 Grant Park building enchanted PRE Principal Philippe Pellerin at first sight, he assumed it would be too pricey to ever intentionally approach and take on.
-After all, 15 years of vacancy had caused tree growth within the structure necessitating a wholesale renovation.
+Built in 1926, this original Trolley Line Retail Building in Grant Park required extensive renovations after 15 years of vacancy.
+Those vacant years caused tree growth within the structure necessitating a wholesale renovation.
 When Jody Hill and Linda Sharp approached him about opening now-beloved natural nail salon Lark and Sparrow’s first location in the building, it was a match made in heaven.
 Hill and Sharp’s enthusiasm for the project helped refresh the building and Pellerin’s vision.
 PRE acquired the structure in May 2014, and taking a hands on construction approach necessary to the restoration and rebuilding process.
-Lark and Sparrow opened doors in March 2015 and has since been joined by multi-facet gym Balanced Fit Life and home decor firm Gabler-Youngston Architectural Lighting Design.
+Lark and Sparrow opened doors in March 2015 and has since been joined by home decor firm Gabler-Youngston Architectural Lighting Design.
 For questions about the property, please contact us.

 This space is no stranger to the delightfully quirky neighborhood of Atlanta’s Little Five Points.
 In 1925, the structure was originally erected as a United States Post Office, later spending time as the H & G Furniture Restoration Store from the 1970s through the 2000s.
 April 2016 brought Pellerin the chance to renovate the building.
 Commoner Salon owners shared Pellerin’s vision for the space and signed on prior to construction completion.
 Later, after the projects completion, Xhale City joined as the second and only other tenant.
 The interior boasts unique details that pay homage to the building’s history—like its high ceilings and cathedral aesthetic—while injecting a touch of modernity with skylights, exposed brick, and sealed concrete floors.
 A combination of wood and aluminum storefronts continue to help the property stand out as the local treasure it is.
 For questions about the property, please contact us.